 Sometimes we accumulate tax debts that are not entirely our fault.
 If this is the case with you, you qualify to apply for the Doubt as to Liability Offer.
 This offer has strict guidelines, conditions, and rules.
-If you think that you qualify, you should get in touch with True Resolve Tax to discuss your options.
+If you think that you qualify, you should get in touch with True Resolve Tax Professionals to discuss your options.

 Effective Tax Administration

 The Effective Tax Administration is reserved for taxpayers who are financially capable of paying their debts, but it would be financially unfair to force them to do so.
 If a retiree suffering from a terminal illness owes the IRS a substantial amount, the IRS will let him/her make an offer despite the total value of his assets.
 The argument is that the retiree needs his money for medical expenses.

 How long does it take to get an IRS Offer in Compromise accepted?